 What will happen after my first visit?

-The first time a survey team member visits you, they will ask whether you or anyone in your home would be interested in further visits.
+We will ask whether you or anyone in your home would be interested in further visits.
 This is so that we can see how COVID-19 infection changes over time.

 You could agree to: